This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Preheat oven to 350F (180C) and grease a mini cupcake pan.
+- Preheat oven to 350F (180C) and grease a mini muffin pan or a regular muffin pan.

 - In a medium skillet, heat oil over medium heat.
-Add the zucchini, carrots, and shallots, and cook, stirring, for 5-7 minutes until the veggies begin to soften.
+Add the zucchini, carrots, and onions, and cook, stirring, for 5-7 minutes until the veggies begin to soften.
 Remove from heat and set aside to cool down to room temperature.

 - In a large bowl, combine veggies, eggs, grated cheese, and salt.
 Spoon mixture into mini muffin pan.

-melissa
+melissa says

 Hi in your ingredients you say 2 green shallots, but I think you mean 2 green onions.
 Shallots generally are not sold green however you could probably substitute shallots for green onions.
 Haven’t tried this yet, but looks delish!

-Laura Fuentes
+Laura Fuentes says

 Thanks for catching that!
 Yes, a medium shallot will work and I 100% meant green onions. so 2 green onions, or 1 small/med shallot.
 Obv, it can be left out too.

-Milena Ciambrone
+Milena Ciambrone says

 LAURA ABSOLUTE DELICIOUS